smcgivern/gitique/README.md

 ## Developing

 1. Clone this repo.
-2. From the root of the cloned repo, run `./build`.
+2. From the root of the cloned repo, run `make`.
 This will download the ClojureScript compiler and run it on the source, producing the file `gitique.js`.
 This script will watch for changes in the source.
 3. This depends on the browser.